 Lance Frye, M.D.

-Lance Frye, M.D., serves as interim commissioner of the Oklahoma State Department of Health.
+Lance Frye, M.D., serves as commissioner of the Oklahoma State Department of Health.
 He also serves as interim department chair, residency program director and professor of obstetrics and gynecology at Oklahoma State University Center for Health Sciences.

 Frye received his Doctorate in Medicine from Loma Linda University, School of Medicine, Loma Linda, California in 1993.
 He completed an internship in family medicine in 1994 and a residency in obstetrics and gynecology in 1997.
 Frye completed additional training in urogynecology and pelvic reconstructive surgery at The University of California in 1998.

 After practicing medicine for several years, Frye’s desire to serve his country led him to join the Air Force in 2005 after receiving his commission through the Officer Training Corps.
 Upon completion of Commissioned Officer Training he attended aerospace medicine training at Brooks AFB where he was recognized as the Honor Graduate.
 He entered active duty Air Force as a flight surgeon at Nellis AFB, and transitioned to the Air National Guard, moving to Tulsa, Okla. in 2010.
 Frye served as state air surgeon for the Oklahoma Air National Guard (OKANG) and in that role he served as OKANG senior medical officer and advisor to The Adjutant General (TAG) of Oklahoma for all OKANG medical issues.